-4. Maintain the proper contact information
+3. Maintain the proper contact information

 Remember that people change jobs and move frequently, and it's important to keep track.
-Including incorrect contact information on your list of job references not only looks lazy but also gives your potential employer one less opportunity to know how great you could be as an employee.
+Using incorrect contact information on your list of job references not only looks lazy but also gives your potential employer one less opportunity to know how great you could be as an employee.

-6. Customize for each job
+5. Customize the list for each job

-7. Give your references a heads up
+6. Give your references a heads up